BM, BCh, MA, DPhil

 During my early career I developed the technique of dynamic end-tidal forcing, and built upon that research by developing a chamber in which the levels of carbon dioxide and oxygen in the arterial blood could be kept constant in humans for days at a time.
 This allowed me to study acclimatization to hypoxia, and in particular show that it did not require an associated respiratory alkalosis to develop – thus discrediting an almost century-old hypothesis.

 The discovery of hypoxia-inducible factor in the 1990s and the massive advances in genomic technologies in the subsequent decade allowed me to develop new aspects to my research.
 I described the cardiopulmonary and metabolic phenotype of humans with rare disease of the hypoxia-inducible factor pathway.
 The tight links identified between hypoxia and iron at the molecular and cellular level led me to discover a major protective effect of iron in hypoxia-induced pulmonary hypertension, and this led in turn to an expansion of my interest in the physiology of iron.
-Advances in genomics led to me to form an international consortium which was the first to identify unambiguously (from a genome-wide analysis) a specific human gene locus that had undergone selection in the Tibetan high-altitude population.
+Advances in genomics led me to form an international consortium which was the first to identify unambiguously (from a genome-wide analysis) a specific human gene locus that had undergone selection in the Tibetan high-altitude population.
 Remarkably, this was the gene EPAS1 which codes for the hypoxia-inducible factor, HIF2α.

 I retain my life-long interest in developing new technologies for physiological research.
 I have recently been working on methods for airway molecular flow sensing using laser absorption spectroscopy – a technique developed in conjunction with physical chemists at Oxford.
 I am now applying this technique as a non-invasive means to study aspects of inhomogeneity in the lung in both health and disease.

 I am a Fellow of The Queen’s College and I was Head of Department from 2011-2016.
-The Department is now ranked the top department in the world for Physiology and Anatomy (QS 2017 rankings).
+The Department has now been ranked the top department in the world for Physiology and Anatomy (QS 2017 and QS 2018 rankings).

 - Ageing, Geratology and Degenerative Diseases